tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/data-storytelling-plotly-R.md

 <img src = "../images/plotly-5.png" width="450">
 </p>

 Running this code results in an animated scatter plot that not only shows the relationship between GDP per capita and life expectancy but also illustrates how these variables have changed over time (or your chosen category).
-The inclusion of animation features significantly enhances the visualization's engagement and insightfulness, effectively narrating the story hidden within the numbers.
+The inclusion of animation features can significantly influence the visualization's engagement and insightfulness, _narrating the story hidden within the numbers_.

 {{% tip %}}
 **Customizing the Animation**
-Improve your animated scatter plot in `plotly` by adding user-friendly interactive elements such as a **play button** and a **slider** for improved navigation and control.
+Improve the animated scatter plot in `plotly` by adding user-friendly interactive elements such as a **play button** and a **slider** for improved navigation and control.

 {{% /tip %}}